ptorru/octoml-cli-tutorials/README.md

 Once you have the tool you should be able to view the list of available commands by running `./octoml` in your current directory.

-To globally install move to an appropriate location like `/usr/local/bin` or add to your `PATH`.
+To globally install move to an appropriate location like `/usr/local/bin` or add the location of `octoml` to your `PATH` environment variable.

 ## Core commands